tmathew1000/AzureMLExcelAddInStarterKit/README.md

 **Summary**
 ----------

-Azure ML Excel Add-in Starter Kit demonstrates how you can quickly build an Excel Add-in that integrates with your backend Azure ML based web services  to perform predictive analysis for your Excel data.
+Azure ML Excel Add-in Starter Kit demonstrates how you can quickly build an Excel Add-in that integrates with your published backend Azure ML based web service to perform predictive analysis of your Excel data.

 **Applies To**